NexPlayer/Android-SDK/advanced.md

 The ID of the custom attribute within this stream that is currently active, or -1 if no custom attribute in this stream is currently active.

 This ID matches a value in NexCustomAttribInformation[].mID.
-If the NexCustomAttrib- Information array is empty, this value is undefined.
+If the NexCustomAttribInformation array is empty, this value is undefined.

 #### int mCurrTrackID